Power of Attorney

 Hardships identified are:

-- The serious illness or incarceration of a parent or legal guardian;
+- The incarceration of a parent or legal guardian;

 - The physical or mental condition of the parent or legal guardian is such that care and supervision cannot be provided;

 - The loss or inhabitability of the child's home as the result of a natural disaster.